momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 ### Unit 2: Symbolizing Layers
 ### Unit 3: Creating and Exporting a Map Layout

-## Unit 1: Basic Cartographic Elements
-### Unit Objectives
-1. Identify basic cartographic elements of a map.
-2. Identify symbolization considerations for symbolizing quantitative data.

-Before we get into map making, it's important to understand basic cartographic elements of a map.

-## Unit 2: Symbolizing Layers
-### Unit Objectives
-1. Selecting an appropriate color scheme for polygon data.
-2. Producing a symbology by size for points data.

 ### Terms to Know:
 - chloropleth map: A map in which color is used to represent value over a specific area.
 - color hue: Refers to different colors, such as blue and green.